• Skip to primary navigation

 Instructions

-• Season chicken: Drizzle the olive oil over the chicken and rub it in all over.
+• Drizzle the olive oil over the chicken and rub it in all over.
 Sprinkle over the rub and use your hands to massage all the rub into all the nooks and crannies.

-• Bake: Transfer the roasting pan to the oven.
+• Transfer the roasting pan to the oven.
 Bake for about 1 hour and 15 minutes or until golden and cooked through.
-To check to see if it’s done, insert a knife into the thickest part of the thigh, and the juices should run clear.
-To properly test if the chicken is cooked through, use a meat thermometer to check and make sure the internal temperature of the chicken is 165F/75C degrees.
+To check to see if it's done, insert a knife into the thickest part of the thigh, and the juices should run clear.
+To properly test if the chicken is cooked through, use a meat thermometer to check and make sure the internal temperature of the chicken is 165℉/75℃ degrees.

 Notes

 3. Gravy: Don’t throw away those pan juices, use them to make a delicious gravy.
-In a small bowl whisk together 1 tbsp of cornstarch with 1 tbsp of water.
+In a small bowl whisk together 1 tablespoon of cornstarch with 1 tbsp of water.
 Add this right in the roasting pan and whisk over medium-high heat.
 Bring to simmer and cook until liquid thickens.
 Season with salt and pepper as needed.

 Nutrition Information